 • Slow internet and data link, and a complex WAN and data centre

 • Major internal networking issues

 • Software, licensing, inventory and documentation

 • Improved long range PTP Links required

 • Limited telematic vehicle monitoring coverage

 • Unworkable server rooms with messy cable setups

 • Outdated informational projectors and training screens

-In our proposal to our client, we suggested a number of improvements we could implement to their current system to help increase IT efficiency, modernise their tech infrastructure and improve mine site communications.
+In our proposal to our client, we suggested several improvements we could implement to their current system to help increase IT efficiency, modernise their tech infrastructure and improve mine site communications.